C0nc/River/README.md

 ```

 Install the `pysodb` for efficient download processed Anndata in h5ad format (https://pysodb.readthedocs.io/en/latest/)
+Install the `CellCharter` for multi-slice co-clustering in Slide-seq analysis (https://github.com/CSOgroup/cellcharter)
 ## Contribution

 If you found a bug or you want to propose a new feature, please use the [issue tracker][issue-tracker].